-Students who desire an educational experience at a Catholic liberal arts school rooted in a Catholic humanist tradition, a unique academic and evangelical approach to Catholic education, which instills in students an understanding of their inherent dignity as children of God, and the intellectual freedom to seek and recognize Truth, and who fulfill the age, health, academic and behavioral requirements are eligible for admission to the school.
+Students who desire an educational experience founded on the Catholic philosophy of education and who fulfill the age, health, academic, and behavioral requirements are eligible to apply for admission to the school.

 The school sets registration procedures and admission policies.
 The availability of space and the order of preference for admission is determined by the school.

-Where practicable, siblings may receive special consideration.
+If approved by the pastor, and where practicable, siblings may receive special consideration.